knownasilya/ember-template-imports/README.md

 Motivation
 ------------------------------------------------------------------------------

-Angle bracket components are unreasonably delightful to use, but they don't play well with a pods application structure, since pods = slashes in the component name, and angle brackets can't do slashes.
+Angle bracket components are unreasonably delightful to use, but they can be tedious to use when nested, i.e.
+`<Dashboard::Setup::Form/>`, which makes you write components that are not nested.
+Another limitation is that it's hard to understand where components are coming from.

 This addon works around that by leveraging the `component` and `let` helpers to create a local alias for that component.

 A side benefit is the relative paths for imports.
 Normally, even with pods, all components must be specified by their full path, i.e.
-`{{posts/post/comments/comment/authorAvatar}}` rather than `{{./authorAvatar}}`.
+`<Posts::Post::Comments::Comment::AuthorAvatar/>` rather than `<./AuthorAvatar/>` (which doesn't work).

 By rewriting the import syntax at build time, we can replace your relative paths with the full paths, and everyone is happy!

-But what about Module Unification?
+What about official support?
 ------------------------------------------------------------------------------

-Once Module Unification lands fully, this addon will be largely obsolete.
-MU provides all these benefits and more.

-So on the one hand, your templates will start to look _something kinda like_ MU a little sooner, which is nice.

-But be warned - any official tooling to codemod templates into a new MU world likely won't support this addon.
+There is an RFC for adding framework level primitives https://github.com/emberjs/rfcs/pull/454, but it hasn't been merged or worked on.
+Once this lands our goal is to use that API to keep the functionality that this addon provides.
+The goal of this addon is to get people to try it and to get hooked so we have an official solution faster!

+But be warned - this addon is not official and when an official solution does exist, it might be different.
 So weigh the pros and cons carefully before widely adopting this addon.

 License
 ------------------------------------------------------------------------------